-UC Hastings Law has launched a six-month pilot program with Urban Alchemy to provide enhanced safety on campus sidewalks and streets.
+UC Law SF has launched a six-month pilot program with Urban Alchemy to provide enhanced safety on campus sidewalks and streets.

 The move comes at a time when many cities and organizations are looking at alternatives to traditional policing.

-“There’s been a very important conversation nationally about the appropriate uses of police enforcement,” said Rhiannon Bailard, UC Hastings’ Executive Director of Operations.
-“We’ve been having the same discussions at UC Hastings.
+“There’s been a very important conversation nationally about the appropriate uses of police enforcement,” said Rhiannon Bailard, UC Law SF’ Executive Director of Operations.
+“We’ve been having the same discussions at UC Law SF.
 We’ve got some challenging conditions on our streets.
 We wanted to do something progressive in this area.
 Urban Alchemy has a strong reputation and some enticing success stories.”

 “Our goal has been to find an alternative to a police response for every situation encountered on the sidewalks,” Bailard said.
 The college was able to reallocate costs from off-duty police officers and security guards to funding for Urban Alchemy.
 “Urban Alchemy provides a unique approach that emphasizes establishing relationships and providing community-minded safety services” she said.